 Whether you are blogging for hobbies or for the purpose of growing your business, you are going to need a publishing platform.
 Chances are, you’ve probably heard of Blogger, one of the pioneer platforms in the blogging world.
 But, is Google Blogger any good for you?
-Will it meet your expectation in growing an online audience?
+Will it meet your expectations in growing an online audience?
 Let’s find out more in this review.

 What Is Blogger?